stevavoliajvar/stop_cloudflare/PEOPLE.md

+"Honest question: why?
+Using Cloudflare or Google seems to be much worse from a privacy standpoint.
+ISP will get the requested sites anyway through the subsequent requests." by [auronline](https://twitter.com/AURonline/status/1281659151752585217)

 "hello chap.
 I am seeing a 1020 error (access denied by Cloudflare).
 I am not scraping, merely visiting to check the price of a luggage stand.
 Can you DM me?" by [samlivingstone_](https://twitter.com/SamLivingstone_/status/1282390897104232448)

 "Dear , what’s this 5xx level error on website?
 I need the goods!!" by [msherico](https://twitter.com/msherico/status/1282042535037132800)